awalt/joy-of-code/posts/static-pages-without-javascript/static-pages-without-javascript.md

 After we **build** and open the **page** we can see the size is just **3 kB** since there's no **JavaScript**, and inside the **Inspector** there's only **static HTML**.

-{% src="network-without-javascript.webp" alt="Network tab without JavaScript" %}
+{% src="images/network-without-javascript.webp" alt="Network tab without JavaScript" %}

-{% src="inspector-without-javascript.webp" alt="Inspector tab without JavaScript" %}
+{% src="images/inspector-without-javascript.webp" alt="Inspector tab without JavaScript" %}

 If you have other **pages** everything works fine.
 It's just going to download **JavaScript** when it's **required** which means we don't get **preloading**.